All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 If sourced from a licensed 503B pharmacy with third-party potency testing, compounded semaglutide contains the same active molecule.
 Cost differences reflect manufacturing scale, delivery device costs, and brand markup rather than molecular quality.

-What if I cannot get compounded semaglutide refills due to regulatory changes?
+What if I can't get compounded semaglutide refills due to regulatory changes?

 Should I switch to brand-name now that I know semaglutide works for me?